biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         -rw-rw-r-- 1 m_jan2020 m_jan2020  91M Dec  3 14:48 SAMEA2569438.chr10.sam
         -rw-rw-r-- 1 m_jan2020 m_jan2020  13M Dec  3 14:50 SAMEA2569438.cram

-The alignment files in the `SAM` format (format specification is described [here](https://samtools.github.io/hts-specs/SAMv1.pdf)) start with an optional header section followed by the alignment lines.
+The alignment files in the `SAM` format (click [here](https://samtools.github.io/hts-specs/SAMv1.pdf) for the format specification) start with an optional header section followed by the alignment lines.

- All header lines start with '@' and are used to represent different metadata elements like the reference version and the chromosome sequence ids used in the alignment, the technology used for generating the sequence data, if the alignment file is sorted or unsorted, etc ...
+ All header lines start with '@' and are used to represent different metadata elements such as the reference version and the chromosome sequence IDs used in the alignment, the technology used to generate the sequence data, if the alignment file is sorted or not, etc ...

  The alignment lines are characterized by having 11 mandatory fields: